Registration

 You likely have a pop-up blocker issue (in your browser settings or via an ad-blocking add-on).

-I was enrolled at UM in a previous academic year but not for the 2024–2025 academic year.
-I’m unable to re-enroll online.
-What should I do?
+I was enrolled at UM in a previous academic year but not in 2025–2026.
+I can’t re-enroll online—what should I do?

-You should contact the UFR’s registration office, which will provide you with instructions on how to enroll.
+You must contact the UFR’s registration office, which will explain the enrollment process to you.

 I registered online.
 How do I submit my supporting documents online?

-You can submit your supporting documents in PJWEB via your digital workspace.
+You can submit your supporting documents in PJWEB via your ENT.

-To log in, you will need to enter your:
+To log in, you’ll need to enter your:

-• Student ID number: available in the document you received by email upon completion of your registration (top right).
+- Student ID number: available on the document you received by email upon completion of your registration (top right corner).

-• Please enter your date of birth in the DDMMYYYY format
+- Date of birth should be written in the DDMMYYYY format

 Check your email regularly; the Admissions Office will contact you regarding your supporting documents.